 Show description of infographic

-The Pain Therapeutics Development Program is supported by funding opportunity announcement: RFA-NS-21-010, “Non-addictive Analgesic Therapeutics Development [Small Molecules and Biologics] to Treat Pain (UG3/UH3 Clinical Trial Optional)”.
+The Pain Therapeutics Development Program is supported by notice of funding opportunity: RFA-NS-21-010, “Non-addictive Analgesic Therapeutics Development [Small Molecules and Biologics] to Treat Pain (UG3/UH3 Clinical Trial Optional)”.
 The goal of this grant program is to accelerate the development of novel, non-opioid, non-addictive analgesics.
 Although projects can enter the program at either the Discovery or Development stage, all projects must enter at the UG3 phase and include both UG3 and UH3 phases.
 Discovery activities include hit/lead optimization, lead selection and lead characterization.
 Development activities include IND-enabling studies and phase I clinical trials.
 Projects entering the program at the discovery stage may progress to the development stage.
 Eligible institutions include academic institutions and small businesses.
 End goals include IND submission, completion of a Phase I clinical trial and formation of partnerships to progress candidate therapeutic through clinical testing.

 Participating NIH Institutes, Centers and Offices